Intera/jquery.stepper/readme.md

 # Usage
 The default is to use elements with class ``step`` in the order defined by additional classes ``stepN``.
 For example ``step1``, ``step2``, etc.
 Elements with the class "nextStep" or "prevStep" get the corresponding functionality in context.
+Steps can also be configured with the "stepConfig" option.

 ## Example
 ```javascript